Financial-Times/o-layers/README.md

 This module provides a namespace for managing modules that make use of the z-axis, providing events, css classes and coding conventions that modules *must* use to interact with other modules that use the z-axis

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-layers`.

 ## Terminology and concepts

 ### Layer